twooldridge/workshop/results.md

 ![image](https://github.com/user-attachments/assets/f35eb52b-d392-409f-b9c1-72d30976f51b)

+> **Exercise**:
+>
-**Exercise**: How can we use the snpArcher output to generate the same plot, but with samples color-coded by sequence depth?
+> How can we use the snpArcher output to generate the same plot, but with samples color-coded by sequence depth?

 # LD Decay

 A key aspect of becoming acquainted with any new popgen system is an understanding of how linkage disequilibrium, or the correlation between SNPs, is a function of physical distance along the chromosome.
 By understanding this, it can inform how we 'prune' SNPs for analyses like PCA and help identify SNP-SNP correlations that are abnormal (and potentially interesting!).

-To get a basic sense of this, w'll use the program PopLDDecay.
+To get a basic sense of this, w'll use the program `PopLDDecay`.